llinfeng/Vim/README.md

 To make the python integration work, 32-bit Vim downloaded through Cream (http://sourceforge.net/projects/cream/files/Vim/) would need **32-bit** Python.

 * Installing SPSS on a 64-bit machine will distort the Python integration.

+# TODO:
+* [ ] Clean the UTF-8 characters in the `_vimrc`.
+They may distort the execution since they are irregular expressions.